 To establish baseline presentation skills, half the class will give 90-second talks.
 More writing skills are introduced.
 We also apply critical thinking to the case study "How Much Is Sweat Equity Worth?"
-Deliverables:

-- Have your completed Writing Staircase worksheets with you for the live session. - Be prepared to present your first talk in the live session. - Submit the first writing assignment (ungraded) prior to the live session. - Read the brief "How to Quickly Improve a Speaking Skill," available in the Toolbox via the Readings and Resources page. - Read the "Sweat Equity" case, available through the library VPN.
+- Have your completed Writing Staircase worksheets with you for the live session. - Be prepared to present your first talk in the live session. - Submit the first writing assignment (ungraded) 48 hours prior to the live session. - Read the brief "How to Quickly Improve a Speaking Skill," available in the Toolbox via the Readings and Resources page. - Read the "Sweat Equity" case, available in the course pack.
 Be prepared to discuss the case in the live session.